Exams

 Additionally, for the post of Havaldar, the recruitment process includes the Computer Based Examination (CBE) along with a Physical Efficiency Test (PET) or Physical Standard Test (PST), This structured approach ensures a fair assessment of candidates across different stages of the recruitment process.

-Attempt Free SSC MTS New Interface Mock Test
+Attempt Free SSC MTS Mock Test 2026

 What is the SSC MTS Havaldar Physical Test Pattern?